-3.2 Instrumental Variable Analysis
+3.2 Difference-in-Differences Analysis

 Endogeneity concerns may arise in multiple ways in the relation between price informativeness and the tax avoidance-to-price sensitivity.
 We note that the potential endogeneity problem where price informativeness and tax avoidance-to-price sensitivity are jointly determined could be mitigated by using the fixed effects regression method.
 Firm fixed effects address endogeneity concerns in which unobserved time-invariant firm-specific variables simultaneously determine both price informativeness and tax avoidance-to-price sensitivity.
-This is also equivalent to looking only at within-firm changes in price informativeness $I-R^2$ .
+This is also equivalent to looking only at within-firm changes in price informativeness $1-R^2$ .
+Industry-by-year fixed effects could also alleviate omitted variables concerns where time-varying industry-specific factors drive both firm's stock price informativeness and tax avoidance intentions.